webrtc-rs/sfu/README.md

  </a>
 </p>
 <p align="center">
- WebRTC Selective Forwarding Unit (SFU) in Rust with Sans-IO
+ SFU in Rust with Sans-IO
 </p>

 #